Brick-and-mortar estate agents’ fees continue to climb, so if you’re looking to sell, why not consider the alternatives?

-On average, people hand over 1.8 per cent of the sale price of their home to an agent in return for a valuation, photographs, listing in branch and online and supplying a sale board, according to a survey by Which?.
-On a £300,000 property that’s £5,400.
+Selling your home has changed significantly in recent years.
+In 2012, on average, people handed over 1.8% of the sale price of their home to an agent in return for a valuation, photographs, listing in branch and online and supplying a sale board, according to a survey by Which?

 If you’re going to do the job yourself, make the process as easy as possible.
 In other words, make your house as sellable as you can.